LodePollet/QSIMCORR/README.md

 # QSIMCORR

-open access data for projects funded by the ERC Consolidator Grant QSIMCORR
+open access data for all papers funded by the ERC consolidator grant QSIMCORR